 SWPTSO is our parent/teacher/student volunteer organization that makes things happen!
 They organize parties, community projects and fund raisers that support our school.
 The following is a list of SWPTSO events for this school year.

-October: Fall Food Drive for the Navajo Rug Show Giveaway (food donations & support of our Navajo grandmother through Adopt-a-Native Elder) - Thank you in advance to Stevie Harrison and Tama D'Angelo for organizing this project which means so much to our Navajo friends.
+October: Fall Food Drive for the Navajo Rug Show Giveaway (food donations & support of our Navajo grandmother through Adopt-a-Native Elder) - Thank you in advance to Leah Linebarger for organizing this project which means so much to our Navajo friends.

-October & March: Conference Refreshments - Thanks in advance to Anne Weinrauch, Stevie Harrison and parents who have offered to help in organizing snacks for the busy days of Parent/Teacher Conferences.
+October & March: Conference Refreshments - Thanks in advance to Kim Norman, Erin Martin for organizing snacks for the busy days of Parent/Teacher Conferences.

-December: Angel Trees - Advance thanks to Lynn Chadderdon and Leah Linebarger for chairing this project to benefit the families at Peace House during the holiday season.
+December: Angel Trees - Advance thanks to Lynn Chadderdon for chairing this project to benefit the families at Peace House during the holiday season.

-April: Yearbook - Michelle Aldrich and Kim Norman are planning another edition of the yearbook destined to become one of your most cherished possessions.
-Thanks, Michelle and Kim for all the work you are about to do!
+April: Yearbook - Leah Morisi and Tama D'Angelo will organize this year's edition of the yearbook destined to become one of your most cherished possessions.
+Thanks, Leah and Tama for all the work you are about to do!

-June: PC Children's Fair - Lina Singleton is our Fair Chair, with Jules Manning and Leah Linebarger overseeing the Class Basket Auction.
-Fair 2012 was a great one, not only in proceeds, but in parent, teacher and community involvement.
+June: PC Children's Fair - Lina Singleton is our Fair Chair with Jules Manning overseeing the Class Basket Auction.
+Fair 2013 was a great one, not only in proceeds, but in parent, teacher and community involvement.
 This is our biggest event, the proceeds of which go into our Children's Planet Fund, which are then donated to organizations chosen by students for their involvement in promoting a healthy world for children.
+About half of the funds go back into our Enrichment Fund available to students and teachers for needs outside of the classroom budget.
 Thanks to everyone involved for planning this Park City favorite!

 Family Field Trip Ideas